 Eliahu Inbal was born in Israel in 1936.
 He studied under Messiaen, Ferrara and Celibidache.
-1st prize winner of the International Guido Cantelli Conducting Competition.
-Made appearances with world’s leading orchestras.
-Chief positions were held, among others, at Frankfurt Radio Symphony (present hr-Sinfonieorchester), Konzerthausorchester Berlin, Teatro la Fenice di Venezia and Czech Philharmonic.
+He won the 1st prize at International Guido Cantelli Conducting Competition.
+Inbal held numerous chief posts with orchestras such as Frankfurt Radio Symphony (hr-Sinfonieorchester), Orchestra Sinfonica Nazionale della RAI (Torino), Konzerthausorchester Berlin, Teatro la Fenice di Venezia and Czech Philharmonic.
 Recipient of numerous honors including Officier des Arts et des Lettres by the French government and Goldenes Ehrenzeichen of the city of Vienna.
-In 2008, he assumed the position of Principal Conductor and, in 2014, will be inaugurated as Conductor Laureate of Tokyo Metropolitan Symphony Orchestra.
-Numerous live CDs with the TMSO met with high acclaim.
+He was appointed Conductor Laureate of TMSO in April 2014.
+Many CDs of live performances by Inbal and TMSO are winning great acclaim.

 Principal Guest Conductor

 Jakub Hrůša was born in the Czech Republic in 1981.
 He studied conducting at Academy of Performing Arts in Prague under Bělohlávek.
 After graduation, he has conducted major Czech orchestras and Prague National Theatre.
 He has made debuts with many of the leading orchestras including Gewandhausorchester Leipzig, Radio-Sinfonieorchester Stuttgart des SWR, Deutsches Sinfonieorchester, City of Birmingham Symphony Orchestra, Philharmonia Orchestra, Cleveland Orchestra, Orchestre symphonique de Montréal and Los Angeles Philharmonic.
 He is Music Director and Chief Conductor of Prague Philharmonia.
 In 2010, he became Principal Guest Conductor of TMSO.